-In FY23, the Business Advisory Committee and City Council were presented options for stormwater rate increases needed to generate revenues to offset future debt service costs on an estimated \$7.0M future year stormwater revenue bond for capital improvements identified by the Comprehensive Stormwater Master Plan.
+In FY23, the Business Advisory Committee and City Council were presented options for stormwater rate increases needed to generate revenues to offset future debt service costs on an estimated \$7.0M FY27 stormwater revenue bond for capital improvements identified by the Comprehensive Stormwater Master Plan.
 Following Board and Council feedback, the City adapted and recommends a gradual approach to rate changes.
-It is recommended the stormwater rate increases by \$1.00/month each fiscal year until the fund can support the future year revenue bond and associated bond covenant requirements.
+It is recommended the stormwater rate increase by \$1.00/month each fiscal year until the fund is able to support the future year revenue bond and associated bond covenant requirements.